open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/chart.md

 # Chart

 This schema defines the Chart entity.
-Charts are built using tables or sql queries by analyzing the data.
+Charts are built using tables or SQL queries by analyzing the data.
 Charts can be part of Dashboard.

 **$id: [https://open-metadata.org/schema/entity/data/chart.json](https://open-metadata.org/schema/entity/data/chart.json)**